sensu/sensu-docs-legacy/docs/0.25/reference/rabbitmq.md

 ~~~

 _WARNING: if you are seeing RabbitMQ log entries with messages like `Fatal
-error: insufficient security`, please confirm that the above stated
+error: insufficient security`, and using Erlang 18.3, please confirm that
-configuration changes are in place._
+the above stated configuration changes are in place._

 [1]:  http://www.rabbitmq.com/features.html
 [2]:  http://www.rabbitmq.com/